syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 You can restrict or allow the tab item closing by using either property or event.

-## Restrict closing the tab item using propety
+## Restrict closing the tab item using property

-You can restrict the closing functionality of specfic tabitem using the [TabItemExt.CanClose](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CanClose.html) property.
+You can restrict the closing functionality of specific tabitem using the [TabItemExt.CanClose](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CanClose.html) property.
 When the `TabItemExt.CanClose` property is set to `false`, the corresponding tab item will be non-closable.
 The default value of `CanClose` property is `true`.

 {% tabs %}
 {% highlight XAML %}